URI-CSC/411-spring-2023/assignments/ha-02/readme.md

 ```

 ### Output
 Your program should write each instruction to the `stdout` separated by a new line.
+All instruction names and operands should be separated by a single whitespace.

 For example, the byte `0x4D` encodes the instruction `div t0, s1, t1`, as it has the corresponding bitstring `01001101`.